Use case 03

 What the exploration clarified

-• Clearer information architecture: the work made it easier to separate what belongs in discovery, what belongs in group context, and what only appears once someone is already participating.
+The work made it easier to separate what belongs in discovery, what belongs in group context, and what should only appear once someone is already participating.